helm/charts/stable/konfigurator/README.md

 ## Problem

-Dynamically generating app configuration when kubernetes resources change.
+Dynamically generate application configuration when Kubernetes resources change.

 ## Solution

-A kubernetes operator that can dynamically generate app configuration when kubernetes resources change
+A Kubernetes operator that can dynamically generate app configuration when Kubernetes resources change

 ## Features

 - Render Configurations to
   - ConfigMap
   - Secret
-- Support for GO Templating Engine
+- Support for Go Templating Engine
 - Custom helper functions
 - Support to watch the following Kubernetes Resources
   - Pods